 Many people choose to go vegan or vegetarian in the first place to lose weight or for health reasons.
 And it's because diets high in nutrient-dense plant foods are associated with a wide range of health benefits.

-Of course, these benefits, for your weight, heart or otherwise, are only fully realized when calorie control and overall nutrition balance is considered, and that goes for vegans and vegetarians.
+Of course, these benefits, for your weight, heart, or otherwise, are only fully realized when calorie control and overall nutrition balance are considered, and that goes for vegans and vegetarians.

 Yes, full-fat dairy can be a source of saturated fat, but a well-planned vegetarian diet should opt for low-fat dairy and also contain a ton of foods with healthy fats.

 It's a draw.
 Vegan and vegetarian diets done right may provide some significant health benefits but like most things, it depends on what works best for the individual and how healthy they are already.

-Both styles of eating get points for sustainability since opting for more plants in your meals is thought to be slightly easier on the environment by using less resources (mainly less land, feed, and water) for production (12,13).
+Both styles of eating get points for sustainability since opting for more plants in your meals is thought to be slightly easier on the environment by using fewer resources (mainly less land, feed, and water) for production (12,13).